 Governance for sustainable products and services

-In addition, the SSAF is responsible for applying critical governance around our goal to provide at least CHF 300 billion of sustainable financing to support transition strategies (renewables, Green/Blue/Transition bonds, low-carbon energy solutions and UN SDG-aligned financings) over the next ten years.
-Over the course of 2021 we intend to release guidance on the Sustainable Activities Framework methodology we have developed to illustrate how we count transactions towards this target and provide insight on the associated criteria.
-This is complementary to the work we have already published on how we apply ESG criteria across investments (the Credit Suisse Sustainable Investment Framework) in an effort to bring transparency to this fast-evolving space.
+In addition, Credit Suisse is committed to providing at least CHF 300 billion of sustainable finance by 2030.
+Over the course of 2021 we released guidance on the Sustainable Activities Framework methodology we have developed to illustrate how we count transactions toward this target and provide insight on the associated criteria.
+This is complementary to the work we have already published on how we apply ESG criteria across investments () in an effort to bring transparency to this fast-evolving space.

-In addition, we are aligned with industry best practice by following the International Finance Corporation (IFC) Impact Management Principles for any impact-related product, which includes external assurance by a third party.
-We also follow the International Capital Market Association (ICMA) for any Credit Suisse self-issued green bonds, which are also subject to third-party assurance review.
+In addition, we are aligned to industry best practice by following the International Finance Corporation (IFC) Impact Management Principles for any Impact related investments, which includes external assurance by a third party and the International Capital Market Association (ICMA) for any Credit Suisse self-issued green bonds, which is also subject to a third-party assurance review.
 Our commitment to good governance and third-party assurance is designed to ensure that we lead with credibility in this area.

 SDG Icon Disclaimer: Credit Suisse is committed to contributing towards the achievement of the UN Sustainable Development Goals.
 Throughout this report we use this icon and other SDG icons to highlight specific areas of content which we feel align well with the UN SDGs as a whole or to specific SDGs.